Chitransh-22/FairSight/README.md

 ## 🧭 How to Use

+FairSight's workflow is split into four tabs, which appear after you upload a dataset: **📂 Dataset**, **📊 Dashboard**, **🤖 AI Report**, and **📦 Export**.
+Each tab tells you what to do next if a prior step hasn't been completed yet.

 **Step 1 — Upload Dataset**
 Upload a `.csv` or `.json` file.
 Common test datasets include Adult Income, COMPAS Recidivism, and German Credit.
 The sidebar's **Analysis Status** panel marks *Dataset Loaded* as soon as this succeeds.

-**Step 2 — Review the Dataset Overview**
+**Step 2 — Configure & Run Analysis (Dataset tab)**
-Inspect row/column counts, missing values, data types, and a preview of the raw data.
+- Review the dataset overview: row/column counts, missing values, data types, and a raw preview.

-**Step 3 — Configure Analysis**
 - Select the **Target Column** (the outcome to predict, e.g. `income`, `loan_approved`).
 Multi-class or non-binary targets are auto-converted to binary.
 - Select the **Protected Attribute** (e.g. `gender`, `race`, `age`).
 Continuous or multi-class attributes are auto-converted to binary (median split or majority-vs-others).

-**Step 4 — Run Analysis**
-Click **🚀 Analyze Bias**.
-The pipeline will:
-1. Validate and preprocess the data
-2. Detect the dataset's likely business domain
-3. Wrap the data into an AIF360 `BinaryLabelDataset`
-4. Measure **Disparate Impact**, **Statistical Parity Difference**, and **Consistency** before mitigation
-5. Apply **Reweighing** to rebalance instance weights
-6. Re-measure all metrics after mitigation
-7. Compute an automated fairness **verdict** from the before/after metrics
-8. Display the interactive dashboard, generate the local LLM fairness explanation, then show the verdict banner

-Throughout this step, the sidebar's **Analysis Status** panel lights up each stage as it completes: *Configuration Complete → Analysis Complete → Report Generated → Ready to Export*.
+- Click **🚀 Analyze Bias**.
+This runs the full pipeline: preprocessing, domain detection, `BinaryLabelDataset` construction, DI/SPD/Consistency **before** mitigation, **Reweighing**, the same metrics **after** mitigation, and the automated fairness **verdict**.
+A success message confirms completion, and the sidebar's *Analysis Complete* indicator lights up.

-**Step 5 — Review the Fairness Verdict**
-A color-coded banner summarizes the overall outcome of the mitigation — see [⚖ Fairness Verdict System](#-fairness-verdict-system) below.
+**Step 3 — Review the Dashboard (Dashboard tab)** Switch to the Dashboard tab to see the KPI cards, the before/after metrics comparison chart, the group outcome-rate chart, and the color-coded **fairness verdict banner** — see [⚖ Fairness Verdict System](#-fairness-verdict-system) below.

+**Step 4 — Generate the AI Report (AI Report tab)** Click **🤖 Generate AI Report** to have the local Ollama LLM interpret the metrics, build the full Markdown report, and render the PDF.
+This is a manual, on-demand step — it doesn't run automatically after the analysis — and only needs to happen once per analysis, since the result is cached in session state.

-**Step 6 — Export Results**
+**Step 5 — Export Results (Export tab)**
-Use the **📦 Export Centre** to download the full AI fairness report as a **PDF**, and the mitigated dataset as CSV or JSON.
+Once the analysis and AI report both exist, use the **📦 Export Centre** to download the full AI fairness report as a **PDF**, and the mitigated dataset as CSV or JSON.

 ---